keithbuhler/keithbuhler.github.io/blog/index.md

 <img src="/img/TheBuhlerReport1.png" align="center">

-Thoughtful dialogue about philosophy, Christianity, science, and politics.
+Thoughtful dialogue about philosophy, religion, science, and politics -- especially, but not only, about Star Wars.

 </center>